julienetie/lambdascript/lambdascript.md

 - Controllers contain all the logic requried to manipulate View Templates to be embeded into the application.
 - Controllers can loop, nest, inject, and conditinally include or exclude View Templates as part of the application.
 - Controllers are suffixed by `.ctrl.js`

+This templating design pattern is heavily reliant on JavaScript's powerful string manipulation capabilities.
+The empty constant is recommended for usage of an empty string `''` as it becomes more declarative when manipulating strings to create dynamic templates.
+- join(empty) is the same as join('')
+- .map, .filter and .reduce become useful when looping and embedding View Templates.

 ### 11.3.
 Event Modules
 Event modules are optional modules that separate logic for eventListeners or event emitters from controllers.